 When our body’s cells use oxygen, they naturally produce free radicals as byproducts.
 These free radicals cause cell damage, known as oxidative stress.
 Antioxidants are substances that may protect your cells against free radicals.

-A study of climbers on Mount Everest found that antioxidant supplementation was an effective in reducing the incidence of Acute Mountain Sickness (AMS) and improving the physiological profile of mountaineers.
+A study of climbers on Mount Everest found that antioxidant supplementation was effective in reducing the incidence of Acute Mountain Sickness (AMS) and improving the physiological profile of mountaineers.

 2. Beet Juice

 At high altitude, our bodies have less oxygen to work with.
 So anything that can help deliver more oxygen to the body is potentially useful.

 That’s where this vibrant root vegetable comes in.
 Beets contain a high level of nitrates, which the body converts to nitric oxide.
 Nitric oxide, also known as NO2, relaxes blood vessels and makes it easier to function in conditions of low oxygen.

 Research has shown that drinking beet juice at high altitudes restored blood vessel function to normal.
 It can help the body acclimatize more quickly to prevent altitude sickness.